Below is a list of Schedule C Expenses and a brief description of each:

 Car and Truck Expenses: There are two methods you can use to deduct your vehicles expenses, Standard Mileage Rate or Actual Car Expenses.
 You may only use one method per vehicle.

 - To use the Standard Mileage Rate, go to the Car and Truck Expenses section of the Schedule C and enter your information.
 To use the standard mileage rate, this must be chosen the first year the car is available for use in your business.
 After the first year, you may choose to deduct either the standard mileage rate or the actual expenses.
-The standard mileage rate has increased from 54.5 cents per mile in 2018 to 58 cent per mile for 2019.
+The standard mileage rate has decreased from 58 cents per mile in 2019 to 57.5 cent per mile for 2020.

 - To use the Actual Car Expenses, go to the Depreciation section of the Schedule C. List your vehicle information in the Assets section, Basic Information.
 Click the Listed Property Information tab and select your vehicle type from the drop-down list.
 Enter your mileage and your actual expenses here.